Encoding Majorana codes: Encoding codewords

 Given a binary representation of the stabilizer generators, one can find a quantum circuit $C$ \cite{gottesman1997stabilizer} for qubit stabilizer codes that finds that maps basis states to codewords $\ket{\Psi}$:

 where $\ket{\psi}$ is an encoded codeword over $n$ qubits.
 This is equivalent to mapping the trivial stabilizer $S_q^d$ which corresponds to single qubit Z's to the encoded stabilizer $S_q^e$.

-The problem this paper aims to address is how to perform an encoding for a Majorana code, by mapping the trivial Majorana stabilizer $S_{Maj}^d$, which corresponds to single mode parities $c_{2i}c_{2i+1}$, to the stabilizer for the Majorana code $S_{Maj}^d$.
+The problem this paper aims to address is how to perform an encoding for a Majorana code, by mapping the trivial Majorana stabilizer $S_{Maj}^d$, which corresponds to single mode parities $c_{2i}c_{2i+1}$, to the stabilizer for the Majorana code $S_{Maj}^e$.
+Note that one approach to encode such codes would be by using the qubit to fermion mapping defined in \cite{Bravyi_2010}, however since this approach includes individual parity inside the stabilizer, and as a consequence the total parity is also included inside the stabilizer, this method will only work for a restricted class of fermionic codes i.e. codes with even weight logical operators.
+Our method is general for the entire class of Majorana stabilizer codes.

 We do this by giving the algorithm for decoding which maps the given stabilizer for the Majorana code to the trivial stabilizer, and since this circuit is unitary, it can easily be inverted to get the encoding circuit.
 Additionally, using the encoding circuit our algorithm produces, we can easily compute destabilizers which could have use in classical simulation.